msi-cad-vw/.github/docu/12factors.md

 ### Frontend Service

 The Frontend Service is running in a mostly environment-agnostic configuration.
-Single settings, like the backend host address, can be changed at runtime using environment variables.
+Single settings, like the backend host address, can be changed through a new start of the application

 ### Backend Service